• Skip to primary navigation

 Ingredients in Corn Casserole

-• Gluten-Free Flour: For texture and structure.
-I love using Bob's Red Mill brand.
+• Gluten-Free Flour: I love using Bob's Red Mill Gluten-Free 1-to-1 Baking Flour For the best texture and structure.

-• 1- Can (15 ounces) of Regular Whole Kernel Corn: Any brand will work.
-You can also use fresh corn that has been cooked.
+• Regular Whole Kernel Corn: You can use canned, frozen, or fresh corn kernels that have been cooked.

-• Sour Cream: For a dairy-free option, use 8 ounces of dairy-free yogurt with a tablespoon of lemon juice mixed in.
+• Sour Cream: Sour cream creates a creamy, moist corn casserole by activating the baking powder.
+For a vegan/dairy-free option, use 8 ounces of dairy-free yogurt with a tablespoon of lemon juice mixed in.

 • Baking Powder: Helps the casserole to rise.